Generalized Kahler Taub-NUTs and Two Exceptional Instantons: Introduction

-Any metric $g_4$ on one of our 4-dimensional instantons can be written, explicitly though unenlighteningly, in these coordinates via methods of \cite{AS} or \cite{W}, as explained in Section \ref{SectionKahlerReduction}.
-If one ``forgets'' the angle directions and retains only the action variables $\varphi^1$, $\varphi^2$, one obtains the {\it moment map} $M^4\rightarrow\Sigma^2$, whose image is naturally a polygon in the $\varphi^1$-$\varphi^2$ plane with an inherited metric; see Section \ref{SectionKahlerReduction}.
-The resulting object $(\Sigma^2,g_\Sigma)$ is called the metric polytope.
+Any metric $g_4$ on such an instanton can be written explicitly though unenlighteningly in these coordinates.
+Projecting to the $(\varphi^1,\varphi^2)$-plane produces exactly the Riemannian projection onto the metric polytope; this is known as the {\it moment map} $(\varphi^1,\varphi^2):N^4\rightarrow\Sigma^2$.
+The image is a polygon in the $\varphi^1$-$\varphi^2$ plane with an inherited metric---in the subjects of our study the ``polygon'' is either the quarter-plane or the half-plane.